mattdibi/eclipsecon-keyboard-talk/slides.md

 <!--
 What if instead of reaching for the shift key we could just keep the key pressed a little bit longer to get the upper case version of it?
 This technique is called "Autoshift" and leverages the Hold-tap behaviour as you can see in the animation here.

+The hold-tap key will output the 'hold' behavior if it's held for a while (in the animation here the uppercase 'A'), and output the 'tap' behavior when it's tapped quickly (the lowercase 'a').
 -->

 ---